Kate Nicholl: Lord Mayor of Belfast (2021–22)

-Nicholl believes being a non-native of Northern Ireland is a positive, as it gives her an outsider view on events.
-In interviews, she has acknowledged the differences and conflict in Belfast, but hoped she would be able to unite people, saying "how the city – all of it – is ours".
-After her appointment as Lord Mayor, Nicholl was sexually harassed on social media over her condemnation of sexism and abuse on the Internet.
+Nicholl claimed that being a non-native of Northern Ireland was a positive personal attribute as it gave her an outsider view on events.
+In interviews she acknowledged the differences and conflict in Belfast, but hoped she would be able to unite people, saying "how the city – all of it – is ours".
+As Lord Mayor, Nicholl was sexually harassed on social media over her condemnation of sexism and abuse on the Internet.
 She said that Alliance Party leader Naomi Long had faced similar harassment.

+In December 2021, Nicholl publicly stated her support for the legalisation of cannabis, as well as the introduction of supervised injection sites in Belfast.

 Nicholl was chosen as one of two Alliance candidates for Belfast South at the 2022 Northern Ireland Assembly election, alongside Paula Bradshaw.

 The remaining three weeks of Nicholl's term as Lord Mayor was filled by Michael Long, the husband of Alliance Party leader Naomi Long.
-Long's three week term as Lord Mayor was the shortest term of office for any Lord Mayor of Belfast and was also the first time that the spouse of a former Lord Mayor has held the post.
+Long's three-week term as Lord Mayor was the shortest term of office for any Lord Mayor of Belfast and was also the first time that the spouse of a former Lord Mayor has held the post.

-Member of the Legislative Assembly (2022-)
+Member of the Legislative Assembly (2022–)

 On 7 May 2022, Nicholl was the final candidate to be elected for Belfast South, edging out incumbent Green Party MLA Clare Bailey.
 She is the first Zimbabwe-born MLA in Northern Ireland.
-After being forced to return to work soon after the birth of her daughter, Nicholl highlighted that "support simply doesn’t exist for women MLAs with babies and young children" as MLAs have no option for paid maternity leave like MPs are.
+Upon her return to work soon after her daughter's birth, Nicholl highlighted that "support simply doesn't exist for women MLAs with babies and young children" as MLAs have no option for paid maternity leave like MPs do.

+She has been a passionate advocate for migrants and asylum seekers, and has been reported as "one of the best liked MLAs in Stormont across the parties."

+Nicholl ran in Belfast South and Mid Down at the 2024 general election, coming second to the SDLP's Claire Hanna, increasing Alliance's share by 4.9% to 8,839 votes (20.3%).

 Personal life

 Nicholl is married and has one son and a daughter.
-Nicholl gave birth to her first child, a son named Cian Luca Sherry, on 17 November 2019.
+She gave birth to son, Cian Luca Sherry on 17 November 2019.

-On 15 November 2021, Nicholl announced that she was pregnant with her second child, due to be born in May 2022, which would have made her the first Lord Mayor of Belfast to give birth while in office had she not resigned following her election as an MLA.
 On 30 May 2022, Nicholl gave birth to a daughter named Étaín Evelyn Sherry.
 She was named after Nicholl's grandmother Evelyn, who was involved in anti-apartheid activism as a member of the Black Sash in South Africa.
+On 4th April 2025 she gave birth to a baby boy Dara.